 All the colourants or food dyes are authorised as food additives in the EU.
-EU is the packaging that approves the food additives and these are mostly written with the prefix of E. This authorisation is given by INS (International numbering system for food additives), an European based naming system for food additives.
-Azo dyes include tartrazine , amaranth, allura red AC et cetera.
+EU is the packaging that approves the food additives and these are mostly written with the prefix of E. This authorisation is given by INS (International Numbering System for Food Additives), a European-based naming system for food additives.
+Azo dyes include tartrazine, amaranth, Allura red AC et cetera.
 Triarylmethane dyes include patent blue, brilliant blue and green S and chemically related colours are like quinoline yellow, erythrosine, etc.

 Alliance Organics LLP manufactures food colour dyes that comply with these guidelines considering the dosage limit of food additives.
 Food colours vary and they are primary colours, blended food colours and lake colours.
 This segregation of colours is done based on their solubility.